Brain Health

 In Maryland, 12.3% of people aged 45 and older report they are experiencing confusion or memory loss that is happening more often or is getting worse, according to a recent fact sheet from the Alzheimer's Association.
 For those with worsening memory problems, 38.5% say it has created “functional difficulties" — that is, caused them to give up day-to-day activities and/or interfered with work or social activities.

-Additionally, nearly 1 in 4 caregivers in Maryland is providing care to an individual with Alzheimer's or other forms of dementia.
+Nearly 1 in 4 caregivers in Maryland is providing care to an individual with Alzheimer's or other forms of dementia.
 The National Family Caregiver Program works in conjunction with state and community-based services to provide support.
-Learn more at aging.maryland.gov.
+If you are a caregiver in need of caregiver and dementia support, visit our Caregiver and Dementia Support page

 FY24 Alzheimer's Disease and Related Dementia Grants